 Have you ever said that photography is in your DNA?
 You’re not far off.
 There’s a composition rule called the golden ratio.
-In nature, the golden ratio is found everywhere from a nautilus shell to the waves of the ocean.
+You can find the golden ratio everywhere in nature, from a nautilus shell to the waves of the ocean.
 Even parts of the human body and our DNA follow the golden ratio.

 The Phi Grid

-How To Use The Golden Ratio in Photography
+How To Apply The Golden Ratio in Your Photos

-Exactly how you use the golden ratio depends on the scene in front of you.
-Composition techniques are there to help you think about the scene instead of just pointing and shooting.
+How you use the golden ratio depends on the scene in front of you.
+Composition techniques are there to help you think about the scene.
+Use them before pointing and shooting.

-Now that you know three different composition techniques, you need to determine which one is the right fit.
+You know the three different composition techniques.
+Now you need to select the right method.
 To do that, start asking yourself questions about the potential image in front of you:

 - What is the subject of the photo?
 That’s where you’ll want to lead the eye.